Bread in Spain: Bread and culture

-In addition to being a basic food, bread has a ritual function and a religious burden.
-In Christianity, bread embodies the body of Christ, and together with wine, which is his blood, make up the Eucharist in all Christian churches.
-Even before the appearance of the faith of Christ, the pagan traditions (Celtic, Greco-Roman, Phoenician, etc.) already considered bread as a symbol of fertility.
+In addition to being a basic food, bread has a ritual function and a religious burden in Spain.
+In Christianity, bread embodies the body of Christ, and wine represents his blood.
+Together they make up the Eucharist in all Christian churches.
+Even before the appearance of Christianity, the pagan traditions (Celtic, Greco-Roman, Phoenician, etc.) considered bread as a symbol of fertility.
 For example, in Ancient Rome, pieces of bread were offered to Ceres, goddess of crops and fertility.
-In fact, Christianity absorbed many of these pagan traditions and also of Judaism, in which bread has a leading position.
+In fact, Christianity absorbed many of these pagan traditions and also many traditions of Judaism, in which bread has a leading position.

 Bread and fertility rites

-The egg is another food that many ancient cultures have associated with fertility, so it is not surprising that many ancestral traditions have survived to this day that, during spring (a season also associated with birth and life), embed whole eggs into the bread dough.
-This is the case of the Catalan monas, the Basque opillas or the Castilian San Marcos hornazo.
+The egg is another food that many ancient cultures have associated with fertility.
+Many ancestral traditions have survived to this day that, during spring (a season also associated with birth and life), embed whole eggs into the bread dough.
+This is the case of the Catalan monas, the Basque opillas, or the Castilian San Marcos hornazo.
 The egg is tied to the bread with two intertwined strips of dough in the shape of a cross, definitively linking a pagan custom to Christian mythology.

 Bread and death rites

 Bread has been present in funeral rites since ancient times.
 As a votive or mortuary offering, bread has embodied death in most cultures of the Mediterranean and beyond.
 Formerly, it was common at funerals to distribute loaves.
-According to the anthropologist Joan Amades "at funerals it was customary to offer rolls that the attendees gave to the priest, along with a candle".
+According to anthropologist Joan Amades, "At funerals it was customary to offer rolls that the attendees gave to the priest, along with a candle".
 When a loved one died, "there should be bread in the house to facilitate the transit".

-In Catalonia, when the dead visit their families on All Souls' Day (November 2), they are offered a votive bread called pa d'ànimes ('bread of souls'), although nowadays panets and panellets are more typical.
+In Spain, when the dead visit their families on All Souls' Day (November 2), they are offered a votive bread called pan de ánimas ('bread of souls'), although nowadays panets and panellets are more typical.
 This tradition can be found in Mexico under the name "bread of the dead".
-In addition, in some Catalan towns, at the meal after the funeral, a bread with a cross in the middle is served, called pa de memòria, which was dedicated with a prayer to the deceased.
+In addition, in some Catalan towns, bread with a cross in the middle (pa de memòria) is served at supper after a funeral, dedicated with a prayer to the deceased.
 The breads of the dead can be found throughout Spain and the Mediterranean, such as the pan de finado from the Canary Islands, the "saint's bones" from Madrid, or the anthropomorphic breads from Sicily and the south of the Italian peninsula.